Scan images for vulnerabilitiesEstimated reading time: 6 minutes

 docker push completes.
 The scan runs automatically, and the results

-are reported in the repository’s Images tab after the scan finishes.
+are reported in the repository’s Tags tab after the scan finishes.

 If your repository owner enabled Docker Security Scanning but disabled automatic

-scanning, you can manually start a scan for images in repositories to which you
+scanning, you can manually start a scan for images in repositories you

 DTR begins the scanning process.
 You will need to refresh the page to see the results once the scan is complete.